gautam-sharma1/RL-Path-Planning-Cpp/README.md

 }

 ```
-The following defines a qlearning agent with 3 state variables (x,y,z), and a state space of length 20 i.e <br/>
+The following defines a qlearning agent with 2 state variables (x,y), and a state space of length 16 i.e <br/>
 -8<= x < 8 <br/>
 -8 <= y < 8 <br/>